 Maui reveals its cultural past through a thriving arts scene infused with the life-embracing spirit of aloha.
 LVH suggests investigating these five venues:

 The Alexander and Baldwin Sugar Museum is one of the most popular attractions on the island.
 It’s located next to Hawaii’s largest working sugar factory and features a variety of exhibits and displays.
-Visitors will find photographs, documents, and other fascinating artifacts that preserve the heritage and history of Maui’s sugar industry.
+You will find photographs, documents, and other fascinating artifacts preserving the heritage and history of Maui’s sugar industry.

 Hui No‘eau Visual Arts Center is a visual arts education organization offering open access to quality arts instruction by teaching artists.
 Programs and services are accessible to all regardless of artistic aptitude.
 The exhibition program and galleries play an important role in Maui’s art community and feature work from local artists and creative minds from around the world.
 The unique gallery shop features the work of Hui No‘eau member artists and a wide variety of handcrafted and museum-quality gift items.

 Located on the second floor of the old Lahaina Courthouse, this museum presents the history, culture, and environment of Lahaina, from pre-contact Hawaii (which once called this town Lele) through the missionary, whaling, and plantation eras to the beginning of modern tourism and the Hawaiian Islands Humpback Whale National Sanctuary.
 In addition to the exhibits which are always changing, there are videos, live demonstrations by cultural artisans, touch and feel displays, and interactive exhibits.